cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-taurine-trollstore.md

 :::

-While Taurine is compatible with jailbreaking almost all devices on iOS/iPadOS versions from 14.0 to 14.8.1, this method of obtaining Taurine requires an A12 or newer device.
+While Taurine is compatible with jailbreaking every device on iOS/iPadOS versions from 14.0 to 14.8.1, this method of obtaining Taurine requires an A12 or newer device.

 ::: warning